ghzuo/Collapse/README.md

 ## TODO

-1. detail usage
-2. package database by sqlite
+1. package database by sqlite
-3. access lineage by accession number
+2. access lineage by accession number
-4. UI interface program by Electron
+3. UI interface program by Electron

 ## Reference

+- Guanghong Zuo (2022) CLTree: Annotate Phylogenetic Tree by Lineage and Measure their Consistency based on Shannon Entropy.
+In preparation.
 - Guanghong Zuo, Bailin Hao (2015) CVTree3 web server for whole-genome-based and alignment-free prokaryotic phylogeny and taxonomy, Genomics Proteomics & Bioinformatics, 13: 321-331